CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSdaaciConnectionDetail.md

 ```

 ### -PeerAinterface
-Interface Id configured on Peer A.
+Interface id configured on Peer A.

 ```yaml
 Type: string